 - If you make an agreement with someone to do work on your property, that person can put a lien on your property if you do not pay.
 A lien is a claim against your property that can allow the person claiming the lien to sell your property or be paid if you sell your property.
 Every person who furnishes material or labor for any building or land for improvement, shall have a lien to secure payment for the materials or labor performed.
 The lien is not automatic.
-The contractor who does the work on your home has to file with the court to get the lien.
+The contractor who does the work on your home has to file with the mechanics' notice and lien registry to get the lien.
+The registry can be found at https://sos.iowa.gov/mnlr/index.aspx.
 A contractor can get a lien for such work as construction, repairs, sodding, landscaping, or fencing.

-- In order to put a lien on your property, the contractor will have to file with the court.
-The contractor must file a statement of account, the date when material was furnished, legal description of the property, and name and address of the owner of the property.
-The statement of account must be filed within 2 years and 90 days of the last date on which work was performed.
+- In order to put a lien on your property, the contractor will have to file with the registry.
+The contractor must file a statement of account, the date when material was furnished, legal description of the property, and name and address of the owner of the property and the tax parcel identification number.
+The statement of account must be filed within 2 years and 90 days of the last date on which work was performed or material was furnished.

 How do I find out it there is a lien on my property?

-- You will either receive a notice in the mail from the clerk of court, or you will be served personally with the notice.
+- You will either receive a notice in the mail from the administrator of the registry, or you will be served personally with the notice.
 There are certain time limits a contractor must follow.
 If the contractor files the lien more than 90 days after the date on which the last of the material was delivered or labor was performed, you will have to be personally served with the notice.
-You will want to pay attention to anything you get in the mail from the clerk of court.
+You will want to pay attention to anything you get in the mail from the administrator of the registry.
 If you receive notice of a lien on your property, you can call Iowa Legal Aid for advice on how to proceed.